anorangenotepad/aleph_working/README.md

 # aleph_working
-This is for (the really crummy) working versions of programs I create for aleph
+This is for (the really crummy) working versions of modules, etc. I create for aleph

 The ones on the first level should (mostly) work and most of them are covered in the series of videos I am working on for Aleph on my YouTube channel